How Authoritative news and information

 For well-established historical and scientific topics that are often subject to misinformation, such as “Apollo 11,” general reference articles linking to third-party sources appear alongside related search results and videos to provide more context.
 We do this by surfacing contextual information from third-party sources including Encyclopedia Britannica and Wikipedia alongside videos and search results.
 We have started with a small group of topics based on third-party sources as we test and roll out this feature.

-See also How does YouTube combat misinformation?
+See also How does YouTube manage harmful content?

 Publisher funding